Transforming lives through God’s embrace.

 We teach early reading through the systematic, synthetic phonics programme Little Wandle Letters and Sounds Revised.
-Right from the start of Reception children have a daily phonics lesson which follows the progression for Little Wandle Letters and Sounds and this continues in Year One to ensure children become fluent readers.
+Right from the start of Reception, children have a daily phonics lesson which follows the progression for Little Wandle Letters and Sounds and this continues in Year 1 to ensure children become fluent readers.
 We teach phonics for 20 minutes a day.
-In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.
+In Reception, we build from 10-minute lessons, with additional daily oral blending games, to full-length lessons as quickly as possible.
 Each Friday, we review the week’s teaching to help children become fluent readers.
-Half termly assessments take place through Reception and Year 1 to help inform future teaching and help identify children who have gaps in their phonic knowledge and need additional practice.
+Half termly assessments take place through Reception and Year 1 to help inform future teaching and to identify children who have gaps in their phonic knowledge and need additional practice.
 Daily assessment of learning also takes place within the classroom so staff can quickly identify any children who are in danger of falling behind and provide the appropriate daily ‘Keep Up’ intervention.

 Reading Practice Sessions

 After the children have completed the Little Wandle Letters and Sounds Revised programme, they then move on to learning spelling rules.
-At Charlton School we focus on the rules, as the English language tends to follow set rules with a few irregularities.
+At Charlton Primary School, we focus on the rules, as the English language tends to follow set rules with a few irregularities.
 We will teach the children a rule a week following Spelling Shed.
 It may be a prefix or a suffix, it may be what happens when you change a word e.g. stop becomes stopped.
 Children will be sent home a few words and are able to play games through their EdShed login to help consolidate their learning.
 The spelling tests focus on a range of words, as we are testing the children's knowledge of the rule and phonics rather than their ability to learn a list of words.
 There are many additional spelling websites on the web that help children to learn their spellings with fun activities that you can do.